jeff5/very-slow-jython/docs/src/site/sphinx/architecture/descriptors.rst

 the call to ``__get__`` returns the object ``'hello'.replace``, and then that is called with the arguments ``('ell', 'ipp')``.

-We represent this binding object by an instance of the ``PyJavaMethod`` class.
+We represent this binding object by an instance of the ``PyJavaFunction`` class.
 (In CPython the object created is another use of ``PyCFunctionObject``.)
-Observe that ``PyJavaMethod`` is frequently an ephemeral object, existing only until the call can be made.
+Observe that ``PyJavaFunction`` is frequently an ephemeral object, existing only until the call can be made.

 A ``PyMethodDescr`` is itself a callable object,